On an Optimal Stopping Problem with a Discontinuous Reward: Numerical Examples

+for $0 \leq t \leq T$, with $T=15$.
+The surrender charge function is set to $g(t)=e^{-0.0055 (T-t)}$, a commonly used form in the variable annuity literature.
+The resulting surrender charge at inception of the contract is close to $8\%$, and it goes down to less than $0.5\%$ at $t=14$, one year before maturity.

+The fee functions were chosen to illustrate some of the results obtained in Section 4.
+Function $c_1$ shows the impact of a change in the sign of $L(t)$; it is negative on $[0,5.17]\cup[9.79,15]$ and positive elsewhere.
+Function $c_2$ was chosen such that $L(t) > 0$ for $t\in(13.5,T]$ for $c_2$, thus eliminating the risk-neutral surrender incentive in the last 1.5 year of the contract.
+In both cases, the annual fee rates vary between $0.5\%$ and $1.0\%$.
+In practice, the fee is typically set as a constant.
+Numerical examples in this setting are provided, for example, in \cite{bernard2014optimal}, \cite{Mackay2014} and \cite{Mackay2017}.

-Figure \ref{figComparisonContRegions} compares the continuation regions (in red) of the two optimal stopping problems, with the discontinuous and the continuous reward functions, in \eqref{eqAmOptVA} (left panel) and \eqref{eqVASurOpt3} (right panel).
-We first observe that the surrender regions (in white) are empty between year $5$ and $10$ for the fee function $c_1$, and between year $10$ and $15$ for $c_2$.
-This corresponds to the time intervals during which $L(t)>0$, as shown theoretically in Proposition \ref{propNonEmptyS_t} \ref{enumStEmpty2}.
-Thus, the optimal surrender boundaries of the two problems (left and right panels) are discontinuous when the fee is given by $c_1$.
-It is already known from the literature of variable annuity that the surrender region can have different shapes depending on the fee function, see for example \cite{Mackay2017}, Figures 4 and 5.
-However, such disconnected sets for the surrender region have not been observed in prior numerical work on similar problems, see among others \cite{bernard2014optimal}, \cite{Mackay2017}, \cite{kang2018optimal}, and \cite{MackayVachonCui2022VaCTMC}.
-This simple example illustrates well how different the optimal stopping problem involved in variable annuities pricing differs from the traditional American call and put options often studied in the literature.
+Figure \ref{figComparisonContRegions} shows the continuation regions (in red) associated with the optimal stopping problem \eqref{eqAmOptVA} for the two fee functions $c_1$ and $c_2$.
+The surrender regions (in white) are empty between years $5$ and $10$ for the fee function $c_1$, and between years $13.5$ and $15$ for $c_2$.
+This corresponds to the time intervals during which $L(t)>0$, illustrating a result of Proposition \ref{propEmptyS_t} \ref{enumStEmptyLocal}.
+Thus, the optimal surrender boundary is discontinuous when the fee is given by $c_1$.
+Other examples of the influence of the fee function on the surrender region exist, for example, in \cite{Mackay2017}, Figures 4 and 5.
+However, disconnected sets for the surrender region have not been observed in prior numerical work on similar problems, see among others \cite{bernard2014optimal}, \cite{Mackay2017}, \cite{kang2018optimal}, and \cite{MackayVachonCui2022VaCTMC}.